Liberty (Duran Duran album): Writing and recording

 When asked about the bootleg, John Taylor said, "I like coming across things that I've forgotten about.
 That I've forgotten that we recorded.
 That's what's really exciting about the Didn't Anybody Tell You bootleg, because there's so many songs on there that never got finished.
 They just take me back to that moment.
-Actually, what I like about that album is that the Liberty album - when we were rehearsing it, when we were writing it was gonna be a great album.
+Actually, what I like about that album is that the Liberty album—when we were rehearsing it, when we were writing it was gonna be a great album.
 I really felt it was gonna be a great album.
 When we got in the studio I fell apart and the production just wasn't right.
 It turned out to be a very mediocre album, but at the demo stage, which is what that [bootleg] album is all about, I think there's a great album in there.
 Could have been great songs."

-Promotion and reception

-After recording was completed, the band made the decision not to tour the album, making Liberty their first LP not to be performed live.
-There were, instead, some short promotional trips to Australia, New Zealand and Florence and additional TV appearances in the UK.
-Lead single "Violence of Summer (Love's Taking Over)" was additionally seen as a weak single to launch the album with, a decision that producer Chris Kimsey in particular felt was poor.
+In an interview discussing the album's 25th anniversary, Le Bon looked back on Liberty fondly, giving high praise to songs such as "Serious", "My Antarctica" and "Venice Drowning", ultimately saying, "I think the issue with Liberty is that we were in a transition and there were some tracks that didn't have our whole heart in it."

+Release

+The lead single, "Violence of Summer (Love's Taking Over)", was released on 23 June 1990, debuting at number 23 in the UK but failing to reach the top 60 in the US.
+The band themselves did not have faith in the single.
 In a 2020 interview with Paul Sinclar, the editor of website Super Deluxe Edition, Kimsey noted that either the songs "Serious" or "Liberty" should have been lead singles and the whole album may have seen more commercial success.

+Released on 20 August 1990, Liberty reached number eight in the UK before falling off the chart quickly.
+It fared similarly in the US, reaching number 46 before dropping off.
+"Serious" was released as the second single on 5 November 1990, failing to break the UK top 40.
+The band did not tour for Liberty, instead making brief promotional trips to Australia, New Zealand and Florence.
+Four months after the album's release, Capitol Records scrapped plans for music videos for proposed singles "First Impression" and "Liberty".